 There is no multilateral cybercrime instrument that explicitly defines the meaning of term.
-That said, the term has been used to accommodate a broad range of different offences, making any typology or classification difficult: "[t]he word 'cybercrime' itself is not amenable to a single definition, and is likely best considered as a collection of acts or conduct, rather than one single act".
+That said, the term has been used to accommodate a broad range of different offences, making any typology or classification difficult59: "[t]he word 'cybercrime' itself is not amenable to a single definition, and is likely best considered as a collection of acts or conduct, rather than one single act".60 to the term "cybercrime".